DOS Days

 See Also

-The Orchid Pro Designer IIs provided up to 32768 colours with the 1 MB video RAM version, and if the Sierra HiColor RAMDAC is installed, the maximum resolution at this colour depth is 1024 x 768.
+The Orchid Pro Designer IIs provided up to 32768 colours at 1024 x 768 with a 72 Hz refresh rate with the 1 MB video RAM version, and if the Sierra HiColor RAMDAC is installed, the maximum resolution at this colour depth is 1024 x 768.

 These are one of those rare cards that will work in either an 8-bit or 16-bit ISA or EISA slot, with auto-detection to switch to 8 or 16-bit data transfer speeds.